-Your lawyer will inform the court at the beginning of the case that they are seeking punitive damages on your behalf.
+Your wrongful death attorney will inform the court at the beginning of the case that they are seeking punitive damages on your behalf.
 If the evidence comes out in discovery that shows that the defendant can be at serious risk of a large verdict, they may be more inclined to negotiate a settlement on your terms.

 Work With the Right Phoenix Wrongful Death Attorney

 Insurance companies often fear lawyers with a reputation for aggressively working on behalf of their clients.
 They know who we are at Zanes Law Injury Lawyers because we have a long track record of fighting hard for what our clients deserve.